-Some districts pay credentialed teachers for work performed outside their regularly assigned duties during the academic year and/or in the summer.
-Additional CTE duties are reportable when the teacher is paid, in addition to regular salary for duties such as CTSO sponsor, CTE Department Head, assigned summer work in the Agriculture program, or preparing CTE reports for CCCS.
+Contract Extra pay CTE Duties Some districts pay credentialed teachers for work performed outside their regularly assigned duties during the academic year and/or in the summer.
+Additional CTE duties are reportable when the teacher is paid, in addition to regular salary for duties such as CTSO sponsor, assigned summer work in the Agriculture program CTE Department Head, or preparing CTE reports for CCCS.

+Program specific contracted costs should be reported in the appropriate program area.
+Contracted costs that impact multiple CTE program areas should be reported in the Administrative area.
 These costs are 100% claimable for CTA purposes when they are supported by an Extra Duty Pay contract which notes the scope of the work, the amount the instructor should be paid for the CTE-related duties, and the timing of when the tasks should be completed.
-The contract should be signed by the appropriate authority that is authorized to approve salary decisions.
+The contract(s) should be signed by the appropriate authority that is authorized to approve salary decisions.
 The costs should be reported separately as Contract Extra Pay CTE Duty.
 The benefits associated with these costs will be automatically calculated at 30% of the additional CTE duty costs.